KazWolfe/HuskyBot/README.md

 the Dockerfile and then run it:

     docker build .
-    docker run huskybot --env DISCORD_TOKEN=<your_api_key>
+    docker run -e "DISCORD_TOKEN=<your_api_key>" huskybot:latest

-Alternatively, you can set DISCORD_TOKEN to your environment variables if you'd rather not pass it in via commands.
+Alternatively, you can set `DISCORD_TOKEN` to your environment variables if you'd rather not pass it in via commands.
-This configuration also allows Docker to be launched on managed services, like ECS or similar.
+This configuration also allows Docker to be launched on managed services, like ECS.
+See the Docker manual for instructions on how to do this.

 Note that the initial build will take a while due to dependency updates.
 This is normal, and future launches using `docker run` will be quick.
 The bot will automatically take care of updates after it is built, meaning bot owners have a seamless experience.

+Once your bot is running, you may [add the bot](https://discordapp.com/developers/docs/topics/oauth2#bots) to your guild.

 ### Required Permissions
 For the best experience, it is highly recommended you give HuskyBot **Administrator** privileges in your